Layanmzq/R1/Lab7/README.md

-## Logistic Regression Assignment
+# Logistic Regression Assignment

-This project demonstrates the application of Logistic Regression for classification using Python and machine learning libraries.
-The goal of the lab was to build a predictive model, evaluate its performance, and understand the basic workflow of a supervised learning task.
+In this lab, we applied Logistic Regression to build a classification model.
+The goal was to train the model, make predictions, and evaluate its performance.

-# Dataset
+# What Was Done
+Loaded and explored the dataset
+Split the data into training and testing sets
+Trained a Logistic Regression model
+Evaluated the model using accuracy and confusion matrix Dataset

 The dataset used in this project was provided by the instructor through Blackboard as part of the course materials.
-It contains features related to advertising data and a target variable used for classification.